czz592/markdown-cv/index.md

 `Sep 2020 - Present`
 **B.Sc.
 (Hons.) in Computer Science and Information Technology** at __University of Galway, Ireland__

-- Student

 `2014-2020`
-__Galway Community College, Galway.__
+**Leaving Certificate** at __Galway Community College, Galway.__

-- Student

 ## Skills

-- **Java**: Extensive use in Year 2, 3, and 4 of university.
-Language used for many assignments and projects.
-- **Python**: Extensive use in 8-months internship and Year 4 of university.
-Used for various purposes, such as scripting, automation, and GUI development.
-- **Teamwork**: Long experience working with teams in different settings, such as waiters in restaurant, teammates for project, test engineers on QA team, and data & acquisition technicians.
+- **Teamwork**: Long experience working with teams in different settings, such as waiters in restaurant, teammates for academic project, test engineers on QA team, and data & acquisition technicians.
-- **Communication**: Long experience of effective communication with different people, such as customers, teachers, lecturers, and teammates.
+- **Communication**: Excellent communication skills developed from extensive experience of effective communication with people such as customers, teachers, lecturers, and teammates in a diverse set of environments.
 - **Resource management**: Experience in allocating resources such as time and computational power appropriately based on priority of tasks.
-- **Adaptivity**: Ability to adapt to new environments and tools.
+- **Adaptability**: Ability to adapt to new environments and tools.

 ## Work Experience

+#### __Xperi__, Galway

-`11/23 - Present`
+`11/23 - 04/24`
-__Xperi__, Galway | *Data Technician*
+*Data Technician*

-- Annotate and prepare data for Machine Learning Team
+- Annotated and prepared data for Machine Learning Team.
-- Engage in daily standups to report progress
+- Engaged in daily standups to report progress.
-- Automation scripting to improve workflow and increase efficiency
+- Improved workflow and efficiency by automation scripting.

 `08/23 - 11/23`
-__Xperi__, Galway | *Acquisition Technician*
+*Acquisition Technician*

-- Oversees successful operation of data acquisitions
+- Oversaw successful operation of data acquisitions.
-- Annotate and prepare data for Machine Learning Team

 `01/23 - 08/23`
-__Xperi__, Galway | *QA Testing Intern*
+*QA Testing Intern*

-- Tested different software across multiple releases
+- Tested different software across multiple releases and reported results, issues, and bugs found.
-- Communicated test results, issues, and bugs found via reports
+- Communicated test results, issues, and bugs found via reports.
-- Optimised workflow by implementing new features in in-house test automation software
+- Optimised workflow by implementing new features in in-house test automation software.

+#### __Jalan Jalan__, Galway

 `06/21 – 01/23`
-__Jalan Jalan__, Galway | *Waiter & Kitchen Porter*
+ *Waiter & Kitchen Porter*

 - Communicated with team members to ensure high-quality service to customers
 - Engaged with customers to answer questions and resolve complaints